Military taxes and residency

 If you’re in the military, you’re probably taxed in your state of legal residence rather than in the state where you’re stationed.
 Filing taxes while deployed can depend on your state of residence as well.

 To establish legal residence in a state, you usually must prove you live — and intend to continue living — there.
 However, each state has its own set of rules for proving your intent to legally reside in a state.
-These actions can help prove your residency:
+These actions can help prove your residency for filing military taxes:

 - Getting or keeping your driver’s license